MySQL

 user_creation_log will then contain the following data:

-This record was created by the INSERT trigger defined above.
+This record was created by the INSERT trigger defined before.

 Et voilà!
 You just learned how to create an INSERT trigger with the help of DbVisualizer.
-Similarly, you can use DbVisualizer to create UPDATE and DELETE triggers.
-In detail, DbVisualizer also allows you to search through triggers, and update their query visually directly in a popup window.
+Similarly, you can use DbVisualizer to create UPDATE and DELETE triggers and also search through them and update them visually directly in a popup window.

 Conclusion